Kdr0x/Kd_Shellcode_Loader/README.md

 Future Updates:

-Ability to launch shellcode from a specific file offset, per Lenny's/Evan's recommendations.
-Check back for this!
+No scheduled updates at this time.
+I think the changes Evan made to the current release pretty much covered all the necessities.
+Thanks Evan!

 Details:

-The Mar 17, 2021 update now features more error detection, ability to easily compile in 32-bit or 64-bit variations, command line arguents, a cleaner code format, and a document handle as may be required by the shellcode.
+The Mar 18, 2021 update now features more error detection, ability to easily compile in 32-bit or 64-bit variations, command line arguents, a cleaner code format, and a document handle as may be required by the shellcode.
 Use the "-h" command line switch to get the help information!